rm511130/Install-PCF-on-GCP-using-Concourse/README.md

 Pick configuration to use:
  [1] Re-initialize this configuration [default] with new settings [2] Create a new configuration
-Please enter your numeric choice:  1
+Please enter your numeric choice:  1                                      <<< user input is required

 Your current configuration has been set to: [default]